RevathyRamalingam/machineLearning/08-DeepLearning/README.md

 ## Popular Deep Learning Frameworks

 - **Keras**: A high-level framework built on top of TensorFlow.
-- **PyTorch**: A lower-level framework that is more flexible and similar to C, while Keras can be compared to C++.
+- **PyTorch**: A lower-level framework that is more flexible and programmers can map pytorch to C, while Keras can be compared to C++.

 ## Tensor Basics